Anesthesiology Residency FAQs

 If you are couples-matching with another applicant in Anesthesia and both have been invited to interviews, we will make every attempt to schedule both interviews for the same session.
 Each applicant will be ranked based on individual qualifications.

-The FCS year has 13 block rotations with four weeks in each block.
-There are 12-14 weeks of General Surgery and Internal Medicine, four weeks of MICU, ER, Pain and Anesthesia and 2-4 weeks of electives.
+The Fundamental Clinical Skills (FCS) year has 13 rotations, each 4 weeks long.
+There are 12-14 weeks of General Surgery and Internal Medicine, 8 weeks of MICU and Anesthesia and 4 weeks of ER, Neurology and Electives.
 All rotations are at Lahey Hospital & Medical Center’s main campus.

 Residents are exposed to a variety of cases ranging from minor ambulatory procedures to complex liver transplants and cardiothoracic cases during training.
 Lahey is a regional leader in liver transplants, urologic oncology, colorectal, cardiothoracic and catheter based cardiac procedures.

-During the FCS year, there are 2-4 weeks of electives.
-During the CA-3 year, there are 3-4 months of electives for residents to augment their clinical experience.
+During the FCS year, there are 4 weeks of electives.
+During the CA-3 year, there are 3 months of electives for residents to augment their clinical experience.
 CA-3 year is organized in a way that residents practice and experience planning and executing anesthetic care in semi-independent fashion with indirect supervision by faculty.

 Lahey Hospital & Medical Center has a robust liver and kidney transplant program.
-Lahey is a regional leader in liver transplantation and residents actively participate in the transplantation and non-transplantation care of these patients.
+We are a regional leader in liver transplantation and residents actively participate in the transplantation and non-transplantation care of these patients.

 There are three cardiac rotations, one at each year of residency, and two thoracic rotations (CA-1 and CA-3 years).
-Additional CA-3 elective time to augment the cardiothoracic experience.
+Additional CA-3 elective time to augment the cardiothoracic experience is available.
 Residents will also get cardiothoracic cases as a part of their Advanced General OR rotations and when on call.
 Lahey does approximately 600 on pump cardiac cases a year and 250-300 thoracic cases.
 TAVR and other catheter based cardiac procedures are in addition to these cases.

-Residents will learn TEE during their Cardiothoracic and Transplant rotations.
-A dedicated TEE elective can be taken during FCS and CA 3 years.
-Our Simulation curriculum will include regular didactic sessions using our TEE/TTE simulator (with VR capability).
-A monthly TEE conference will cover basic and advanced topics in TEE.
+Residents will learn TEE during their Cardiac, Transplant and TEE rotations.
+A dedicated TEE elective can be taken during FCS and CA-3 years.
+Our Simulation curriculum includes regular didactic sessions using our TEE/TTE simulator (with VR capability).
+A monthly TEE conference also covers basic and advanced topics in TEE.
 Advanced hemodynamic monitoring, including TEE and advanced transthoracic cardiac ultrasound, is an important part of resident training at Lahey.

-It is not a requirement of the program to take the Basic-PTE examination, but all residents should have the skills and knowledge by the end of their residency to sit for the exam.
+It is not a requirement of the program to take the Basic-PTE examination, but all residents should have the skills and knowledge by the end of their residency to sit for the exam if they wish.

 The department has a robust Acute Pain and Regional Service (APS).
 The Regional and Acute Pain rotations provides a high volume regional experience that is rich in variety; placing neuraxial, compartment, and peripheral nerve blocks and catheters on surgical, trauma, and medical patients throughout the hospital under ultrasound and fluoroscopic guidance.
 Residents will also perform neuraxial and regional blocks and catheter on cases they are assigned to on their General OR and Subspecialty Rotations.
 The residents’ regional experience will be augmented by our Simulation equipment, which includes simulators for neuraxial and ultrasound guided upper extremity, lower extremity, and truncal regional techniques.
 Residents can also elect additional Regional and/or Acute Pain rotations during their CA-3 year (Electives).

-There will be a three-month-rotation in Pediatric anesthesia at Boston Children’s Hospital during the CA-2 year and a total of three months at the Brigham and Women’s Hospital for training in Obstetric anesthesia during the CA-2 and CA-3 years.
-Both hospitals are in the Longwood Medical Area of Boston, approximately 17 miles away.
+There is a three-month-rotation in Pediatric Anesthesia at Boston Children’s Hospital during the CA-2 year and a total of three months at the Brigham and Women’s Hospital for training in Obstetric Anesthesia during the CA-2 and CA-3 years.
+Both hospitals are in the Longwood Medical Area of Boston, approximately 17 miles away from Burlington.
 These rotations are also available during the CA-3 year as electives to augment the residents’ clinical experience.

 Mentors play an important role in the training of residents.
 Early during the FCS year, a faculty member is assigned to each resident.
-The mentor will stay in contact with the new resident throughout the first year, providing guidance and direction when needed and connection to their home department during their important year of transition..
-During the CA years, residents will have the freedom to choose a mentor from the faculty based on professional and personal preferences who will stay with them for the duration of their residency.
+The mentor will stay in contact with the new resident throughout the first year, providing guidance and direction when needed and connection to their home department during their important year of transition.
+During the CA-1 year, residents choose a mentor from the faculty based on professional and personal preferences who will stay with them for the duration of their residency.